immannan/elasticsearch/md/Lab_7.md

 ### Discover

-The **Discover** page helps you to interactively explore data.
-It allows the user to interactively perform search queries, filter search results, and view document data.
-It also allows the user to save the search, or filter criteria so that it can be reused or used to create visualizations on top of the filtered results.
-Clicking on the third icon from the top-left takes you to the `Discover` page.

 By default, the `Discover` page displays the events of the last 15 minutes.
 As the log events are from the period May 2014 to June 2014, set the appropriate date range in the time filter.
 Navigate to